TTP

 Turkish Hotel Room Users' Guide

 You'll stay in a variety of hotel rooms in Turkey.
-Here's some wisdom from a guy who has stayed in thousands of them.
+Here are wisdom and travelers' tips from a guy who has stayed in at least a thousand of them.

 Electricity

 If there seems to be no hot water, increase the flow.
 If heating is by a flash heater, a certain pressure is needed to trigger the gas flame.
+Turn on the hot water in the shower or bathtub.
 Let the water run.
 It may have to travel a distance from the heater to reach your tap.
 If there's still no hot water, try the cold water tap.
-In about 5% of cases, the plumber has mixed up the taps and the cold is really the hot.
+In about 8% of cases, the plumber has mixed up the taps and the cold is really hot.
+If the taps in the sink are mixed up, the bath/shower taps may...or may not be...and vice-versa.

 Toilet